Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Retry Pattern with the
 [Circuit Breaker pattern](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker).
-The purpose of the Circuit breaker is to provide the best experience for the web app users.
-If the database is unavailable then we don't want every user to wait up to 3 seconds for every API call just to find out that the web app is not properly working.
+The purpose of the Circuit breaker is to provide the best experience for the Relecloud web app users.
+If the database is unavailable then users should not be forced to wait up to 3 seconds for every API call just to find out that the web app is not properly working.

 In the same `Startup.cs` class you can see the method that adds this behavior is named `GetCircuitBreakerPolicy()`.
 This behavior is also